sectalks/sectalks.github.io/sydney.md

 ## Date & Time

 We usually run meetups every third Tuesday of each month.
-But it subjects to change.
 Visit our [Meetup group](http://www.meetup.com/SecTalks/) for more details.

 ## Location

-We run our meetups in different venues. visit our [Meetup group](http://www.meetup.com/SecTalks/) for more details.
+Visit our [Meetup group](http://www.meetup.com/SecTalks/) for more details.

-## Looking to speak?
+## Want to speak?

 Whether it is a [lightning talk](https://en.wikipedia.org/wiki/Lightning_talk), 10min short presentation, or an hour long hands-on workshop, whether it is your first time to present, SecTalks is great place to get feedback and improve on.
 Fill up [SecTalks CFP](http://j.mp/sectalkscfp) form.